• Skip to primary navigation

 Can I make ahead of time?

 Yes, you can make this soup ahead of time.
-Just cook all the way through, cool soup and then cover and refrigerate.
+Just cook all the way through, cool the soup, and then cover and refrigerate.
 Reheat over low heat, stirring often to avoid scorching.
-Add additional milk if soup is too thick.
+Add additional milk if the soup is too thick.

 More Great Soup Recipes